Estimated reading time: 24 minute(s)

 Unfortunately, when high blood sugar levels are sustained over a long period of time, the body will eventually become accustomed to this and you will become resistant to the production of insulin.
 Known as Insulin Resistance.

-Should this happen to you, your body will crave more carbohydrates and sweeteners as a means to maintain levels of high blood sugar.
+Should this happen to you, your body will crave more carbohydrates and sweeteners to maintain high blood sugar levels.

 As your insulin is unable to deliver the energy into the cell it will store the excess energy in your fat cells, which will leave your brain without energy.